brendan0powers/bakelite/README.md

 Message serialization, framing, and error detection are all taken care of.
 If you need something more customized, you can use any of the components independently.
-Drop in your own CRC algorithm, use the framer with your own message format, or just use the serializer on it's own.
+Drop-in your own CRC algorithm, use the framer with your own message format, or just use the serializer on its own.

 For a more complete example, have a look at the [Python/Arduino Example](./examples/arduino).